turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 <p><img alt="finish-and-connect" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/finish-and-connect.png"/></p>

-* Set the `Parent Resource` to `Sandbox`
+Set the `Parent Resource` to `Sandbox`.

-* Provide your AWS account ID
+Provide your AWS account ID.

-* Paste the role ARN from step 4
+Paste the role ARN from step 4.

-* Verify the external ID matches what you captured in Step 2.
+Verify the external ID matches what you captured in Step 2.
 If not, overwrite with that captured value.

 Click `Connect`.